GrinonBarrett/Taksidos/To Do.md

 * Finish Languages.
 * Add Ashellen, a powder for washing gear.
 Can be used for washing one's body parts but can cause damage to the skin if used more than rarely.
-* Create the Kunekunar, based on the kunekune, which is the result of a Ngurm never finidng a purpose.
 * Create a fire combat spell.
 Perhaps a wildfire spell that spreads from a set point that can implode at the caster's command.
 * Create an acid combat spell.
 Perhaps that bouncing ooze spell idea that would be akin to a chain lightning.
 * Create some kind of nightmare type spell.